 It has been about 18 months since my last James novel but his characters are so well established by this stage in the series that I don’t need much in the way of memory jogging to recall who is who.
 I would urge newbies to read them in order, especially as there is an ongoing subplot regarding Grace’s missing wife, Sandy, which James keeps lightly simmering on the back burner here.
 I don’t think I would have got as much from this novel if I had read it out of sequence.

 Roy Grace is here an expectant father but has only a small amount of time to fret over pregnancy complications before another set of Brighton-based crimes take over.
-They all stem form a tensely written road traffic accident which leads to involvement of a New York Mafia family.
+They all stem from a tensely written road traffic accident which leads to involvement of a New York Mafia family.

 Sometimes it is a set piece which sticks in the mind in James’ novels and I have felt that the book has been built around this.
 That’s not exactly a criticism as many crime novelists choose to do this but this instalment is so full of memorable pieces, to the extent that I wondered if it could be built to a gripping climax, but we are certainly not deprived of that here.